ndkprd/ansible-role-fad-glb-data-center/README.md

 I added quiet lots of debug task, mainly to check if the variable I set is correct.
 These tags basically just print out the var that the previous task set/register.
 You can skip them altogether by skipping tasks with "debug" tags.

-From command line, you can just go `ansible-playbook playbook.yaml --skip-tags debug`.
+For example, if you're using CLI, you can just go `ansible-playbook playbook.yaml --skip-tags debug`.

 ## Limitation